jlpteaching/ECS154B/lab1/lab1.md

 **HINT:** Use Chisel's `switch` / `is`,  `when` / `elsewhen` / `otherwise`, or `MuxCase` syntax.
 See [the Chisel getting started guide](../chisel-notes/getting-started.md) for examples.
+You may also find the [Chisel Cheat sheet](https://chisel.eecs.berkeley.edu/2.2.0/chisel-cheatsheet.pdf) helpful.

 ### Testing your ALU control unit